stefanasandei/lora-compose/README.md

 <!-- todo: insert here an image from final trained model -->

-Full details can be read in the upcoming [technical report](./todo).
+Full details can be read in the [technical report](https://asandei.com/projects/lora-compose/).

 Requirements for all tested methods:
 - training must work within 24gb VRAM, and be scalable to larger models (with quantization)